How are shared folders different with Dropbox Business?

-With Dropbox for Business, a shared folder only counts once toward the overall storage quota for the team.
-This way you can share as many folders with teammates as you want and not worry about taking up the space of multiple accounts.
+With Dropbox Business, a shared folder only counts once toward the overall storage quota for the team.
+That means you can share as many folders with teammates as you want and not worry about taking up the space of multiple accounts.

-Dropbox for Business membership allows each team member to access the team's quota pool.
+Dropbox Business membership allows each team member to access the team's quota pool.
 While this does reduce the likelihood that any one team member will go over a storage limit, this doesn't automatically mean team members automatically have access to team shared folders.
 Team members will still need to manually share folders.